antonio-pedro-alves-da-silva/Computer-Vault/notes/note-11.md

-A força eletromotriz é a energia potencial por unidade de carga elétrica produzida por geradores elétricos, como baterias ou pilhas.
+A força eletromotriz é a energia potencial fornecida a um circuito como uma bateria ou pilha